 How long have you been a Creative Minds Artist?

-Tell us what you have been up to today?
+Tell us what you’ve been up to today.

 What would a typical week look like to you?

-What first attracted you to the Creative Minds franchise opportunity?
+What first attracted you to the franchise opportunity?

-What do you like best about being a Creative Minds Artist?
+What do you like most about being a Creative Minds Artist?

 The moment when folks smile at seeing their finished work!
 All the lovely feedback, that it’s “relaxing”, “takes me out of myself”, “I didn’t realize I could paint!”
 It really can change people in a positive way.
 I often say, even if I won the lottery, I’d still want to deliver the art sessions!